sethmlarson/virtualbox-python/docs/source/virtualbox/library.rst

 .. note::

-    The remainder of this page is the result of using *automodule* to generate code for the entire *virtualbox.library* module.
+    The remainder of this page is the result of using *automodule* to generate code for the entire *virtualbox.library* module, followed by *autoclass* to generate doc for the extended classes found in `library_ext`.

 .. automodule:: virtualbox.library
     :members: